1activegeek/status/README.md

 Large thanks to [@vertig0ne](https://github.com/vertig0ne) for the help with adapting this.
 More credit due to him for manipulation of the code so far.

+## Configuration/Usage

+Check the [wiki](https://github.com/1activegeek/status/wiki) for details on configuration and usage.

 ## Features

 * [x] Fetch service status dynamically from REST API using UptimeRobot